Learn more about Link UP's story and our team

 Link UP London's process is centred around community cohesion, connecting traditionally separated sectors (professional and charitable).
 I believe that separation is counter intuitive to a successful society and naturally forming links can be made stronger through the work of companies like us.
 It is also wonderful to be at the centre of these fledgling relationships and watching them grow into meaningful connections.

-Link UP London is grateful for funding received from the Battersea Power Station Foundation to help us build and grow our work.
+Link UP London is grateful for funding received from the Battersea Power Station Foundation and The National Lottery Community Fund to help us build and grow our work.

 In June 2018 we were registered as a Community Interest Company.